tjknoth/cse130-web/lectures/00-hello.md

 - Released [online](https://nadia-polikarpova.github.io/cse130-web/assignments.html), at least a week before due date
 - Due on **Wednesday at 11:59pm**
     - no assignment this and next Wednesday
-- Eight late days, no more than 4 late days per assignment
+- 8 late days, no more than 4 late days per assignment
     - used atomically (5 mins late = 1 late day)
 - Submitted via Gradescope
     - submission instructions in the assignment
 - Solve **alone or in groups of two**
-    - user this [piazza thread](https://piazza.com/class/kfo4d0hdrne2z9?cid=5) to find a partner
+    - user this [piazza thread](https://piazza.com/class/kmpjxqrkmzu1kp?cid=5) to find a partner

 <br>
 <br>